IslandViewPTA/islandview-pta-site/content/news/2021-2-newsletter.md

 ## Amazon Smile Helps Island View

-Thank you to everyone who has Island View PTA selected as their designated non-profit through Amazon Smile!
-With so many purchases made online this holiday season, the .5% of your purchase price that was automatically donated by Amazon was greatly appreciated!
+**Thank you to everyone who has Island View PTA selected as their designated non-profit through Amazon Smile!**

 If you haven't already, it's SUPER EASY!
 Just designate Island View PTA as the non-profit you'd like the donation made to, shop as usual, and Amazon does the rest!

 {{< fig src="march-pta-mtg.png" align="center" class="max-w-xs" >}}

 ## Next PTA Meeting is March 8

+**Reserve time in your calendar now to attend the March PTA meeting.**

 ## Give the Gift of Membership